 The successful candidate(s) will be expected to negotiate institutional support with his or her home institution – potentially including office space, course release, various forms of support in kind (telephone and internet access), and graduate student assistance.
 AES also provides (limited) support for these purposes, but the editorship itself is not a paid position.
 The selection of the editor(s) is not contingent on advance offers of institutional support, but the search committee encourages candidates – particularly at the finalist stage – to discuss the prospects concretely with their department chair and/or dean.
 The current editor, Niko Besnier (firstname.lastname@example.org), is available for questions from colleagues interested in the position.

 Nominations, self-nominations, and inquiries related to the search should be sent to Marc Edelman, the incoming AES President (email@example.com).
 The subject line of all emails must say “AE Editor nomination.”
-The deadline for nominations is February 1, 2018.
+The deadline for nominations is March 1, 2018.
 The search committee will contact nominees to invite their applications.
 Those interested in the position should send a letter outlining their qualifications (as above) and editorial vision, along with a curriculum vitae, to the search committee via e-mail to Marc Edelman by March 1 (self-nominees may include this information with their initial expression of interest).
-The search committee will contact short-listed finalists during March 2018 to arrange interviews at the annual meeting of the AES in Philadelphia (March 22-25).
+The search committee will contact short-listed finalists during March 2018 to arrange interviews at the annual meeting of AES in Philadelphia (March 22-24).
 We welcome applications from anyone prepared to enjoy the work and meet the challenges of maintaining AE as a leading forum for creative ethnographic scholarship and debate.